 It has also been a popular location for small weddings, since the chapel has a maximum capacity of 38 people.
 Many couples seek God's blessing on their marriage in this special place.
 The Stav is not a ‘stand-alone’ wedding venue, however.
 As Trinity’s chapel, it is an extension of our ministry, and all services and weddings are officiated by Pastor Alan.
 For more information about the Washington Island Stavkirke, contact us.

 The Washington Island Stavkirke was modeled after the Borgund Stavkirke constructed in 1150 near Laerdal, Sogn.
 That church was chosen since it is the best preserved and least altered example of this style of church architecture.

 The building has twelve 18-foot "stavs" or masts, all from Washington Island.
 Eleven are Pine and one is White Fir.
 There are over 9,600 four inch wide shingles on the six-tiered roof.

-Exciting improvements are planned for 2017.
+Exciting improvements have been accomplished.
 A circular parking lot just to the west of the Stav has been designed and is being implemented to improve safer parking for the tour trains, tour buses, and other guests who visit the Stavkirke every day.
+The current goal is to keep raising funds to eventually have the new driveway paved, as well as exploring greater handicapped access.
 Your gifts are helping to make this possible....thank you!

 A beautiful book about the building of the Stavkirke has been written by Richard Purinton, and is available for sale at Trinity.
 The cost is $20, and all proceeds go directly to the Stav Parking Lot project.
 It is full of beautiful color pictures, and makes a lovely gift for anyone interested in Washington Island, our Scandinavian heritage, Stav churches, or Trinity Lutheran.
 Stop in and pick one up!